 Preventing and Not Spreading Cold Sores

 Cold sores are painful blisters on the mouth, lips, or nose.
 The culprit is herpes simplex virus, which spreads through kissing or close contact.
+There is no cure once a person has contracted the virus.

 What cold sores feel like: Your teen may notice a tingling or burning sensation at first.
 Then a painful, fluid-filled blister forms.
-Cold sores can be very raw looking and take several days to a week to heal.
+Cold sores can be very raw-looking and take several days to a week to heal.

 What to do: To prevent cold sores, avoid contact with people who have sores on their lips or mouths.
 Once you've had a cold sore, you're likely to get them again.
 Several medicated creams, including both over-the-counter and prescription brands, can speed healing when you have a cold sore.
 The catch is that you have to apply them as soon as possible after symptoms appear.
 If you've already had one cold sore, it’s wise to keep a medicated cream handy.